Editions of Dungeons & Dragons: Dungeons & Dragons 5th edition

 In January 2012, Wizards of the Coast announced that a new edition of the game, at the time referred to as D&D Next, was under development.
 In direct contrast to the previous editions of the game, D&D Next was developed partly via a public open playtest.
 An early build of the new edition debuted at the 2012 Dungeons & Dragons Experience event to about 500 fans.
 Public playtesting began on May 24, 2012, with the final playtest packet released on September 20, 2013.

 The 5th edition's Basic Rules, a free PDF containing complete rules for play and a subset of the player and DM content from the core rulebooks, was released on July 3, 2014.
 The Starter Set was released on July 15, featuring a set of pre-generated characters, a set of instructions for basic play, and the adventure module Lost Mine of Phandelver.
 The Player's Handbook was released on August 19, 2014.
 The fifth edition Monster Manual was released on September 30, 2014.
 The Dungeon Master's Guide was released on December 9, 2014.
+In January 2016, Wizards released a system reference document for 5th Edition under the Open Game License.
+This document was later revised and rereleased as System Reference Document 5.1 (SRD 5.1) in May 2016; in January 2023, SRD 5.1 was released under an irrevocable Creative Commons license (CC-BY-4.0).

 The edition returns to having only three core rule books, with the Player's Handbook containing most major races and classes.
 Since 2014, there have been over twenty 5th edition Dungeon & Dragons books published including new rulebooks, campaign guides and adventure modules.
 In January 2022, the Expansion Gift Set was released which includes reissued versions of Xanathar's Guide to Everything (2017) and Tasha's Cauldron of Everything (2020), "the two most significant expansions for Dungeons & Dragons Fifth Edition" along with a new sourcebook, Mordenkainen Presents: Monsters of the Multiverse (2022).
 This sourcebook updates "over 250 monster stat blocks alongside 30 playable races pulled from a variety of sources" such as Volo's Guide to Monsters (2016) and Mordenkainen's Tome of Foes (2018).
+Jackson Haime, for Screen Rant in 2020, compared the large number of rulebooks released for the 3rd/3.5 editions (12 different core rulebooks and over 50 supplements published in seven years) to the number for 5th edition and wrote, "Dungeons and Dragons 5th edition has been released for almost as long as 3 and 3.5 now, and only has 3 core rulebooks and 4 supplemental books in the style of 3.5".
+This edition also has "setting guides that add some setting-specific rules as opposed to complete supplements that are intended for inclusion with any Dungeons and Dragons game".